veracity/veracity-documentation/sections/marketplace/paidservices.md

 * Different prices and subscription type; (2)
 * A brief explanation at the top (we recommend this to be short, as features area should already cover most of the added value for your product) (3)
 * Features and usage (4)
-​

 Typical examples of product features can be:​
 * Technical integrations available​
 * Sharing features​
 * Level of access, or rights (eg, Manager, viewer, etc.)​
-* Usage or consumption (eg, Mb/Tb data storage, number APIs) ​ ​
+* Usage or consumption (eg, Mb/Tb data storage, number APIs) ​

-As a rule, when choosing this price plan, we suggest that you describe most of your product offerings in the descriptive paragraphs in the centre of the page.
-When you come to text in the pricing plan, you shall try to summarize and be specific to what the customer gets.
+As a general rule, we suggest that you keep the detailed description of your service's offerings in the paragraphs above in the page.
+In the pricing plan, you shall try to summarize and be specific to what the customer gets as a package.

 <figure>
 	<img src="assets/Datafabric.PNG"/>